Environment variables

 | `SONARQUBE_CLI_SERVER` | Your server URL.
 Use together with `SONARQUBE_CLI_TOKEN` to authenticate with SonarQube Server.
 For SonarQube Cloud, use together with `SONARQUBE_CLI_ORG` and set to `https://sonarcloud.io` (EU region) or `https://sonarqube.us` (US region). | `https://sonarcloud.io` (when `SONARQUBE_CLI_ORG` is set) |

-`SONARQUBE_CLI_TOKEN` must be paired with either `SONARQUBE_CLI_ORG` or `SONARQUBE_CLI_SERVER` — or both — to connect:
+`SONARQUBE_CLI_TOKEN` must be paired with either `SONARQUBE_CLI_ORG` or `SONARQUBE_CLI_SERVER`, or both, to connect:

 * **SonarQube Cloud, EU region:** `SONARQUBE_CLI_TOKEN` + `SONARQUBE_CLI_ORG`. `SONARQUBE_CLI_SERVER` defaults to `https://sonarcloud.io`.